HOW TO APPLY

 MFA TEACHING ASSISTANTSHIP SUPPORT

-The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the first-year writing program or the speech communication program.
-Teaching assistants receive excellent preparatory training to support their teaching through ISUComm and the office of the Director of First Year Writing, and they are carefully mentored during their first year of teaching
+The teaching load for teaching assistants is four classes a year (2 classes per semester), teaching in the ISUComm program or the speech communication program.
+Teaching assistants receive excellent preparatory training to support their teaching from the directors of these teaching programs.
+They are carefully mentored during their first year of teaching.

-Other Support: The MFA Program in Creative Writing and Environment is home to the Pearl Hogrefe Creative Writing Fellowship.
-Click here, for more information about the Pearl Hogrefe Fellowship.
+Other Support: The MFA Program in Creative Writing and Environment is home to the Pearl Hogrefe Fellowship in Creative Writing.
+Click here for more information.